gyulanemeth/bluefox.email/comparisons/bluefox-vs-sendgrid.md

 ### SendGrid

 SendGrid maintains official SDKs for Node.js, Python, PHP, Java, C#, Go, and Ruby, with SMTP relay as the language-agnostic fallback.
 The integration marketplace lists 100+ partner integrations covering CMS (WordPress, Drupal), e-commerce (Shopify, WooCommerce, Magento), CRM (Salesforce, HubSpot), analytics (Segment, Mixpanel), and developer tools (Zapier, Make).
-The **Event Webhook** pushes delivery events in real time: processed, delivered, deferred, bounce, blocked, open, click, spam report, unsubscribe, group unsubscribe, group resubscribe.
+The **Event Webhook** pushes delivery events in real time: processed, delivered, deferred, bounce, dropped, open, click, spam report, unsubscribe, group unsubscribe, group resubscribe (note: a "blocked" outcome is classified as a soft-bounce subtype within the bounce event, not a separate webhook event).
 Email API and Marketing Campaigns share a single account and dashboard, so authentication, identity, and billing live in one place even though the products bill separately.
 As part of Twilio, accounts can also be wired to Twilio's SMS, voice, and verification APIs without additional vendor onboarding.

 **Strengths:** seven first-party SDKs, mature SMTP relay, large integration marketplace, full event webhook set, shared dashboard with Twilio's SMS/voice/verification products, sub-user API for agency/multi-tenant setups (Pro and above).